Azerbaijan

 People and Culture

 Azerbaijan’s population is concentrated in valleys and irrigated lowlands, including the Absheron peninsula, the most densely populated region.
-57.6 percent of the population lives in urban areas (2023).
-Baku, with a population of 2.43 million (2023), is the largest city.
+Approximately 57.6 percent of the population resides in urban areas, with Baku being the largest city, home to around 2.43 million people (2023 estimates).
 Sumqayit, also on the Absheron peninsula, and Ganja are the other major urban centers.

 The Turkic Azeris (or Azerbaijani) comprise the vast majority of the country's population.
 Lezghins, an ethnic group concentrated in northeastern Azerbaijan and the southeastern border of the Russian republic of Dagestan, forms the largest minority group, followed by Russians and Talysh.
 The Russian population decreased after the fall of the Soviet Union.